5 Quick Steps to Track User Events on your Website

 Setting Up Events using Popcorn Metrics

-Okay, so you're going to head over to Popcorn Metrics, sign-up for an account and install a one line snippet on your website.
+Okay, so you're going to head over to Popcorn Metrics, sign-up for a free trial account and install a one line snippet on your website.
+(That's the ONE and ONLY time you'll ever need to add event code to your website again.
+After that - you can Add/Edit/Delete user events tracking at the click of your mouse.
+Nice, huh?)

 Step 1.
 Get your developer to add a small one time code snippet to your website.